Is Succession based on a real family?

 Created by Jesse Armstrong, Succession revolves around Logan Roy (Brian Cox), the curmudgeonly CEO of Waystar Royco, a huge American media conglomerate with its fingers in all sorts of pies, including news, entertainment, theme parks, cruises, and more.

-He loves but isn’t terribly fond of any of his children – Kendall (Jeremy Strong), Roman (Kieran Culkin), Shiv (Sarah Snook), and Connor (Alan Ruck) – and despite his constant neglect and abuse, they all hope to be in the running for the show’s titular promise: to be the person who succeeds their dad.
+He loves but isn’t terribly fond of any of his children — Kendall (played in the Succession cast by Jeremy Strong), Roman (Kieran Culkin), Shiv (Sarah Snook), and Connor (Alan Ruck) — and despite his constant neglect and abuse, they all hope to be in the running for the Emmy award-winning show’s titular promise: to be the person who succeeds their dad.

-Throughout the first three seasons, and now halfway through fourth and final one, similarities can easily be drawn between the Roys and real-life figures, but is Succession based on a real family?
+Similarities can easily be drawn between the Roys and real-life figures, but is Succession based on a real family?
+Here’s what you need to know.

 Is Succession based on a real family?

-The short answer: yes, it’s clearly inspired by a number of rich, powerful families, including Rupert Murdoch and his children.
+The short answer: yes, it’s clearly inspired by a number of rich, powerful families — namely, Rupert Murdoch and his children.

 In the early 2010s, Armstrong penned a screenplay titled Murdoch.
 The movie would have taken place at a birthday dinner for the News Corp media mogul, who tries to “convince his elder children to alter the family trust so that his two youngest children by his newest wife will have voting rights in the company,” as per The Guardian.